Broker (2022 film): Plot

-Soo-jin later tells So-young to turn herself in for accidental manslaughter in exchange for only three years of imprisonment and she will be able to see Woo-sung after.
-Sang-hyeon and Dong-soo guess that So-young has made a deal with the police, deciding to go along with the plan for Woo-sung's sake.
-However, Tae-ho then confronts Sang-hyeon and he tries to negotiate with Tae-ho.
-Meanwhile, Dong-soo is arrested by the police, and So-young has surrendered herself.
-At a transit center, Sang-hyeon watches the news, where it is reported that Tae-ho's dead body and 40 million won in cash was found, with the police investigating it as an accident.
+Soo-jin instructs So-young to turn herself in for accidental manslaughter in exchange for a three-year sentence and the ability to see Woo-sung afterward.
+Sang-hyeon and Dong-soo deduce that So-young has made a deal with the police but accept that she is acting for Woo-sung's sake and proceed with the plan.
+On the way to the meeting, Tae-ho confronts them, leading Dong-soo to continue alone while Sang-hyeon stays behind to negotiate with him.
+At the meeting, Dong-soo is arrested by the police and learns So-young has turned herself in.
+At a transit center, Sang-hyeon sees a news report stating that a body has been found in the same Seoul underground shopping center where he last met Tae-ho, and that the victim is a gangster from Busan.

-Three years later, Soo-jin is revealed to have adopted Woo-sung.
-Despite the Yoons being unable to adopt Woo-sung for trying to adopt a child illegally, Soo-jin still lets the couple visit Woo-sung.
-Soo-jin writes to So-young after her release and says that she will arrange for the found family to meet Woo-sung again in a park, with the exception of Sang-hyeon, who cannot be located.
-Hae-jin tries to hitchhike to the park, only for an orphanage bus to take him away.
-Now working at a gas station, So-young looks back on a photo of her found family.
-At the park, an unseen passenger rolls down the window of the hand laundry van.
-So-young runs in the park to meet Woo-sung.
-The van, which is shown to have the same photo as the one So-young has, drives off.
+Three years later, Soo-jin has adopted Woo-sung.
+Although the couple who tried to adopt him were barred for their illegal involvement, she still lets them visit Woo-sung.
+After So-young is released from prison, Soo-jin writes to her and arranges a meeting with Woo-sung in a park, noting that Sang-hyeon cannot be found.
+Hae-jin tries to hitchhike to the park, but the orphanage bus picks him up instead.
+Now working at a gas station, So-young looks at a photo of the group.
+At the park, a hand-laundry van arrives.
+As So-young runs to meet Woo-sung, the van, displaying the same photo she keeps, drives off.